A. God appears to Solomon again.

 Now it happened at the end of twenty years, when Solomon had built the two houses, the house of the Lord and the king’s house (Hiram the king of Tyre had supplied Solomon with cedar and cypress and gold, as much as he desired), that King Solomon then gave Hiram twenty cities in the land of Galilee.
 Then Hiram went from Tyre to see the cities which Solomon had given him, but they did not please him.
 So he said, “What kind of cities are these which you have given me, my brother?”
 And he called them the land of Cabul, as they are to this day.
 Then Hiram sent the king one hundred and twenty talents of gold.

 a.
-Hiram the king of Tyre had supplied Solomon with cedar and cypress and gold: Tyre - the prominent city of the land just north of Israel (modern Lebanon) - was noted for its fine wood.
+Hiram the king of Tyre had supplied Solomon with cedar and cypress and gold: Tyre - the prominent city in the land just north of Israel (modern Lebanon) - was noted for its fine wood.

 b.
 King Solomon then gave Hiram twenty cities in the land of Galilee: This was not good.
 Hiram was indeed a friend to both David and Solomon, but the land of Israel was given to Israel by divine decree.
 Trading Israel’s land for a glorious temple and palace was not a good deal.